 Your Chicago Premier Home Inspection Company | Let this experienced Spyglass Property Inspections company help keep you from buying The Money Pit.
 We’ll alert you to any and all health or safety issues and maintenance needs of the home you’re looking to buy.

 Spyglass Property Inspections will be your home buying or selling advocate!
 We are committed to providing you with outstanding service.
 We’re highly experienced and extremely thorough.
-If you’re looking to buy or sell in the Chicago, Palatine, Arlington Heights, Mount Prospect and Schaumburg area, we can help!
+If you’re looking to buy or sell in the Chicago and the surrounding suburbs, we can help!